David-OConnor/fplot/README.rst

 multiple lines of code.
 Fplot aims to fix this; it's especially suited for visualizing functions when learning math.

+Python 3 only.
 This is an early, unpolished release - I'm welcome to suggestions.

 Included functions